The concepts of ego and alter should leave open whether they concern psychic or social systems . . . (Social Systems, p. 106)

 But if two function systems, such as politics and economy, mutually irritate each other, a third system does not emerge between the two because that would require a mixture of codes.
 But in an interaction system, a new system does not exactly emerge between two psychic systems either.
 The interaction system exists in the environment of the psychic systems, and each psychic system has its own (unshared) environment.
 Any change that occurs in the thinking or feeling of a psychic system during communication only happens in that psychic system, not in the interaction system (because interactions systems do not think or feel; they communicate).
 Similarly, any change that occurs in the economy or the political system occurs only within the respective systems, not somewhere in-between the two systems.
 There is nothing shared or experienced in common between the two systems.

-Anything said to exist in-between could only be observed by a third.
+Anything said to exist in-between could only be observed by a third observer.
 This might be the liminal space discusseded by Paul Stenner.